Hes-Siemelink/instacli/instacli-spec/cli/Command line options.md

   GET: http:\\localhost
 ```

 With the `--debug` option you will see more of the internals.
+For example, the Kotlin stacktrace.
+This can be useful for
+debugging the implementation.

 ```commandline cli
 cli --debug script-with-error.cli
 ```

+May print something like

 ```
 Instacli scripting error